Convincing Your Parent to Move to Assisted Living

-Conventional wisdom says that we all want to stay in our own homes for as long as we can.
-That is how most of our elders feel, but it’s not always in their best interest to do so.
+Conventional wisdom says that we all want to stay in our homes for as long as possible.
+That is how most of our elders feel, but it's not always in their best interest to do so.
 How do we talk with them about the realities and dangers of staying at home once their health is failing?
 How do we convince them that a move to an assisted living community could be a mentally and physically beneficial option?

 Is Aging in Place a Safe Option for Seniors?